Westminster Health Forum

 For booking-related queries or information on speaking please email us at info@forumsupport.co.uk, or contact us: +44 (0)1344 864796.

-The future outlook for net zero in the life sciences sector
+Next steps for decarbonisation in the UK life sciences sector

 NHS procurement | Carbon Reduction Plan benchmarks | scope 3 emissions | the role of data & AI | options for moving towards greener clinical trials | priorities for pharma | reducing waste & improving recyclability | sustainable packaging, devices & tools